General Terms and Conditions

 and excluding value added tax.

-to the fee agreed upon, the Translator shall be entitled to reimbursement
+addition to the fee agreed upon, the Translator shall be entitled to

-of the fee is not agreed in advance, the Client shall pay the Translator an
+the amount of the fee is not agreed in advance, the Client shall pay the

-appropriate remuneration corresponding to the nature and difficulty of the
+Translator an appropriate remuneration corresponding to the nature and

-services rendered.
-This remuneration shall not be lower than the rates
+difficulty of the services rendered.
+This remuneration shall not be lower

 Reservation of title and copyright